Home

 Confidently automate and control your business with BILL.

-There are many types of business equity.
-What determines the type of equity a business has is the business structure and financing.
+There are many types of business equity—what it's called is generally determined by the business structure and financing.

 Owner’s equity